Work - waiting for an answer

 If your biometric features are not recorded within 14 days, your application can be rejected.
 A rejection means that SIRI will not be processing your application.

-If you are unable to have your biometric features recorded within the time limit of 14 days, because you are unable to book an appointment at a Danish diplomatic mission, you can inform us by email of the appointed time you will have your biometrics recorded.
+If you are unable to have your biometric features recorded within the time limit of 14 days, because you are unable to book an appointment at a Danish diplomatic mission, you can inform us using our contact form of the appointed time you will have your biometrics recorded.
 This way you can avoid having your application rejected.

 SIRI has established service goals for most case types, i.e. maximum time limits on how long time processing an application will take.

 We aim to give you an answer to your application witihin 1 month from you have submitted the application.

 If SIRI has to ask you to send more information, we will make a decision as soon as possible upon receiving all the information necessary to process your application.

 If your case is sent for an assessment at, for instance, one of the regional labour market councils, the service goal will be 3 months.
 You will be notified, if this is the case.